sindresorhus/awesome-scifi/readme.md

 > Four friends/fledgling entrepreneurs, knowing that there’s something bigger and more innovative than the different error-checking devices they’ve built, wrestle over their new invention.

 #### [Serenity (Firefly)](http://www.imdb.com/title/tt0379786/) (2005) [8.0]

+Watch the Firefly series before seeing this film.
+It is good in itself, for the special effects if nothing else, but it wraps up and solidifies a lot of things that the cancelled show left open, to the equal chagrin and joy of its fanatic fanbase. - [@RichardLitt](https://github.com/RichardLitt)

 > The crew of the ship Serenity tries to evade an assassin sent to recapture one of their number who is telepathic.